 Children also rely on their family networks to access paid work, including instances when they require start-up capital.
 The majority of children in our study who needed an initial investment secured small loans or contributions from their parents, grandparents or other family members, and in a few cases from neighbours or boyfriends.
-Children in the cities reported greater need for initial loans, compared with children in the rural site, especially those wishing to get involved in petty trade.
-They borrowed money to buy their first small stock, for example of sugarcane, lottery tickets or potatoes, and they paid back the loans from their takings, then reinvested the rest in new stock.
-Thirteen-year-old Taitu in Hawassa is a good example of this; last year there was nobody in the household who was earning money, there was a food shortage at home, and she temporarily dropped out of school.
-She thought of selling sugarcane and asked her mother for a loan to buy her first stalks of cane.
-She paid the loan back and bought more sugarcane; over time she has been able to use the money saved from sugarcane sales to buy potatoes, which she boils and sells in the evenings, and she has since returned to school.
+Children in the cities reported a greater need for initial loans, compared with children in the rural site, especially those wishing to get involved in petty trade.
+They borrowed money to buy their first small stock, for example of sugar cane, lottery tickets or potatoes, and they paid back the loans from their takings, then reinvested the rest in new stock.
+Thirteen-year-old Taitu in Hawassa is a good example of this; in the year before we met her, there was nobody in her household who was earning money, there was a food shortage at home, and she had temporarily dropped out of school.
+She thought of selling sugar cane and asked her mother for a loan to buy her first stalks of cane.
+She paid the loan back and bought more sugar cane; over time she was able to use the money saved from sugar cane sales to buy potatoes, which she boiled and sold in the evenings, and she eventually returned to school.

-Sometimes children's care givers take out loans on their behalf and then the children work to pay off the debt.
-For example, Eskindir (aged nine) started working when his mother was unable to pay for his semester school fees (50 birr).
-His family pitched in and gave his mother a loan to cover the fees, and Eskindir started selling sugarcane to pay them back.
+Sometimes children's caregivers take out loans on their behalf and then the children work to pay off the debt.
+For example, Eskindir (aged 9) started working when his mother was unable to pay his semester school fees of 50 birr (US\$2.50).
+His family pitched in and gave his mother a loan to cover the fees, and Eskindir started selling sugar cane to pay them back.
 These examples illustrate how children's paid work may fit into broader family strategies of securing education, livelihoods and well-being.
-Indeed, decisions to invest in children's early 'careers' often represent collective interests and well-being.
-For example, Fiseha (aged 12, Leku) was raised by his grandmother since his mother left him when he was a baby, and he does not know his father's whereabouts.
-His grandmother was getting old and her health deteriorated in the past few years so that she was unable to continue selling charcoal and potatoes, which was their main source of income.
-She encouraged Fiseha, at the age of ten, to start shining shoes.
-The grandmother borrowed 300 birr, which was used to buy soap, a sponge, a brush and kiwi cream.
-He eventually paid his grandmother back so that she could clear the loan, and nowadays, after he has contributed to household expenses and his own needs, he is able to save small amounts of his earnings in a wooden box.
+Indeed, decisions to invest in children's early 'careers' are often seen as supporting collective interests and well-being.
+For example, Fiseha (aged 12, Leku) was being raised by his grandmother because his mother left him when he was a baby, and he did not know his father's whereabouts.
+His grandmother was getting old and her health had deteriorated in the past few years so that she was unable to continue selling charcoal and potatoes, which was their main source of income.
+She encouraged Fiseha, at the age of 10, to start shining shoes.
+The grandmother borrowed 300 birr (US\$14.60), which was used to buy soap, a sponge, a brush and kiwi cream.
+Fiseha eventually paid his grandmother back so that she could clear the loan, and when he spoke to us, he told us that, after he had contributed to household expenses and his own needs, he was able to save small amounts of his earnings in a wooden box.